coatyio/coaty-js/docs/man/communication-protocol.md

 256 MB.
 For Publish messages, this includes the message topic of size up to 64K, the payload, as well as some bytes of header data.

+> To debug MQTT messages published by a Coaty agent, you can use any MQTT client
+> and subscribe to the `#` topic.
+We recommend [MQTT.fx](http://www.mqttfx.org/),
+> a cross-platform client which provides a graphical user interface for message
+> inspection.

 ## Events and Event Patterns

 The framework uses a minimum set of predefined events and event patterns to